mendersoftware/mender-docs/06.Administration/02.Production-installation/docs.md

 need to be updated and `DEPLOYMENTS_AWS_URI` must point to `s3.example.com` (or your DNS name).

 !!
 The address used in `DEPLOYMENTS_AWS_URI` must be exactly the same as the one that will be used by devices.
-The deployments service generats signed URLs for accessing artifact storage.
-A different host name or port will result in signature verification failure and download attempts will be rejected.
+The deployments service generates signed URLs for accessing artifact storage.
+A different hostname or port will result in signature verification failure and download attempts will be rejected.

 Set `DEPLOYMENTS_AWS_AUTH_KEY` and `DEPLOYMENTS_AWS_AUTH_SECRET` to the values of `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` respectively.
 Set